County Louth: History

 County Louth is named after the village of Louth, which in turn is named after Lugh, a god of the ancient Irish.
 Historically, the placename has had various spellings; Lugmad, Lughmhaigh, and Lughmhadh (see Historic Names List, for full listing).
 Lú is the modern simplified spelling.

-The county is steeped in myth, legend and history, and is a setting in the Táin Bó Cúailnge epic.
+The county is steeped in myth, legend and history, and is the setting of some of the Táin Bó Cúailnge epic.
 Later it saw the influence of the Vikings, as seen in the name of Carlingford Lough.
 They also established a longphort at Annagassan in the ninth century.
 At this time Louth consisted of three sub-kingdoms, each subject to separate over-kingdoms: Conaille (Ulaidh); Fir Rois (Airgialla); and, the Fir Arda Ciannachta (Midhe).
 The whole area became part of the O'Carroll Kingdom of Airgíalla (Oriel) early in the 12th century under Donnchad Ua Cerbaill.
 At the same time, the area was removed from the diocese of Armagh and the episcopal see of the Diocese of Airgíalla or Clogher was transferred to Louth c.
 1130–1190.

 A number of historic sites are in the county, including religious sites at Monasterboice, Mellifont Abbey and the St Mary Magdalene Dominican Friary.

 The Normans occupied the Louth area in the 1180s, forming the County of Oriel (Uriel or Vriell) out of the O'Carroll kingdom.
 At this time the western boundary of occupation was unfixed and Monaghan was still considered part of Oriel.
 However, over time, Louth became differentiated as 'English' Oriel, to distinguish it from the remainder ('Irish' Oriel), outside the control of the Norman colony, which had passed into the hands of the McMahon lordship of Airgíalla.

 In the early 14th century Edward Bruce made claim to the High Kingship of Ireland and led an expeditionary force to Ireland.
 The Scottish army was repulsed from Drogheda but laid waste to much of the Anglo-Norman colony of Ireland including Ardee and Dundalk.
 Edward was crowned on the hill of Maledon near Dundalk on 2 May 1316.
 His army was finally defeated and Edward was killed in the Battle of Faughart near Dundalk, by a chiefly local force led by John de Bermingham.
 He was created 1st Earl of Louth and granted estates at Ardee on 12 May 1319 as a reward for his services to the Crown in defeating the Scots.
 De Bermingham was subsequently killed in the Braganstown massacre on 13 June 1329 along with some 200 members of his family and household, in a feud between the Anglo-Irish families of Louth.